Theoklitos/chestfreezer/README.md

 Configuration
 -------------
 Start the script with bin/chestfreezer.py.
-A 'configuration' file is included with all the options.
+A sample 'configuration' file is included with all the options.
 Also, there exist some development-handy CL parameters:
 * 'skip-gpio-test', to skip the relay on/off test
 * 'drop', to drop (and re-create) all the DB tables at startup